 My go-to lashes here are the iconic lashes.
 They are quite dramatic, having a dynamic v-formation effect with a criss-cross pattern.
 They are so beautiful.

-Another important thing to mention about this company is their white lash adhesive – it’s by far my FAVOURITE lash glue, and I’ve tried tons let me tell you.
+House of Lashes also carries a white lash adhesive – it’s by far my FAVOURITE lash glue, and I’ve tried TONS!

-They have tons of different types of lashes ranging from really natural to super dramatic.
-They are a bit more expensive then most – at $12 US per pair, but the quality is amazing and I’ve been able to use a pair 10+ times.
+They have tons lashes to choose from – natural to super dramatic.
+They are a bit more on the expensive side – $12 US per pair, but the quality is amazing and I’ve been able to use a pair 10+ times.

 2. KoKo Lashes

 These lashes are super affordable at $6.99 US per pair.
-They are also cruelty-free and vegan being made from either human hair, or synthethic fibers depending on their styles.
+They are also cruelty-free/vegan and are made from either human hair, or synthethic fibers depending on their styles.

 My favourites are:

-I recently discovered these – ‘Goddess’ which are almost IDENTICAL to Iconic FYI!
+I Recently discovered these – ‘Goddess’ which are almost IDENTICAL to Iconic FYI! (just cheaper)

-I’m sure most of you have heard about this company as they are quite popular.
-You can find them at most drug stores, or beauty supplies stores, and order online.
+I’m sure most of you have heard about Ardell – they are quite popular.
+You can find them at most drug stores, beauty supply stores, or order online.
 They are also 100% cruelty-free and vegan.
-I usually buy Ardells more natural looking lashes for a more everyday look, and then for a more dramatic look I use KoKo Lashes, or the iconic lashes.
+I wear my Ardell lashes when I’m going for a more natural look.

 These are called 105 black, and I usually buy a pack of 6 at Sallys Beauty Supply or Shoppers Drug Mart.